yyunikov/yunikov-algorithms/README.md

 # Java algorithms
-Examples of implementation of a few different algorithms on Java.
+Examples of implementation of a few algorithms on Java.

 <a href="https://en.wikipedia.org/wiki/Sorting_algorithm">Sorting algorithms</a>:
 - <a href="https://en.wikipedia.org/wiki/Insertion_sort">Insertion sort</a>;